-- 4.10.1 Around 65 buses are required to deliver all the bus services in West Berkshire, including the cross boundary services each day, as well as an additional eight section 22 vehicles.
-The average age of the fleet, from information supplied by operators, is 9.0 years.
-DfT Bus Statistics Table 0605 records a national average of 9.5 years for non-metropolitan areas of England (for 2020/21). - 4.10.2 Based on information from all operators (October 2022), - 4.10.3 97% of the buses in use in West Berkshire are at least Euro V emission standards, with 84% being Euro VI or zero-emission (ZE).
-Reading Buses have been upgrading engines and in April 2021, only 88% were at least Euro V. Nine biomethane (ultra-low carbon) and one ZE electric bus operate in Reading.
-Although we do not have specific information on all buses operated, it is believed to be a similar position with other operators.
+- 4.10.1 Around 65 buses are required to deliver all the bus services in West Berkshire, including the cross-boundary services each day, as well as an additional eight section 22 vehicles.
+The average age of the fleet used is 9.4 years (or 9.2 years including s22 vehicles).
+Based on data from DfT Bus Statistics Table BUS06, the national average age of a bus is 11.0 years for non-metropolitan areas of England; or 9.7 years for the whole of England (in 2022). - 4.10.2 Based on information from all operators (October 2023), 95% of the vehicles used to provide bus services in use in West Berkshire are at least Euro V emission standards, with 77% being Euro VI.
+Reading Buses have been upgrading engines as well as investing in bio-methane (ultra-low carbon) vehicles.
+They also have a ZE electric bus in Reading, and Thames Travel will benefit from newer buses following a successful ZEBRA bid by Oxford Bus Company.